 Who doesn’t love Lego?
 It would definitely have to be on of the most popular toys of all times.
 Whether you are throwing a Lego themed party, or just feel like treating your Lego obsessed children, these Chocolate Lego are so much fun.
 Not only that, but they are also extremely easy to make.
-We used these silicone Lego brick moulds from ebay, which are not only great for chocolate, but also work well with jelly, fondant when decorating cakes, and even home made gummy lollies.
+We used silicone Lego brick moulds from eBay, which are not only great for chocolate, but also work well with jelly, fondant when decorating cakes, and even home made gummy lollies.

 To get started, you will need: